jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Instance/Create-Instance.md

    - User Name: It is automatically set according to the selected operating system and the default name is root in Linux system.<br/>
    - Login Method: The password is both used for remote login and console login.
 When setting a password, users can select either "Custom Password" or "Automatically Generated Password for Login" (the system will send a default password by SMS and email) or SSH Login Instance.
 For Linux system, you can select SSH Key Pair for login and conduct safer instance login verification by associating the created SSH Key Pair.</br>

+12. Automatic renewal:<br/>
+   - The automatic renewal function can be enabled for monthly package resources.
+If automatic renewal is checked, the automatic renewal attribute and period can be modified after resources are created.
+In case of monthly package, the period to be automatically renewed is 1 month; for yearly package, the period to be automatically renewed is 1 year, and the automatic renewal discount will be provided for yearly automatic renewal.

-12. Confirm instance count and duration: The quantity is limited by IPs remaining in your instance, Elastic IP quota and the selected subnet in this node.
-If lack of quota, you can [Open Ticket](https://ticket.jdcloud.com/applyorder/submit) to increase quota.</br>
+13. Confirm instance count and duration:<br/>
+   - The quantity is limited by the count of IPs remaining in your instance, Elastic IP quota and the selected subnet in this node.
+If the quota is insufficient, you can [Open Ticket](https://ticket.jdcloud.com/applyorder/submit) to increase quota.</br>

-13. Click **Buy Now** to redirect to the Order Confirmation page.
+14. Click **Buy Now** to redirect to the Order Confirmation page.
 After successful payment in accordance with the unified order billing process of JD Cloud & AI, redirect to the Console List Page.